ADHD Guide

 • Brain Dump + Sort + Action Cards system

-• ADHD-friendly budget with auto-categorization
+• ADHD-friendly budget framework, no formulas

 • 60-second impulse buy pause checklist